- Find a Trail

 - Get Involved

 The Cowboy Trail, one of the country’s longest rail-trails, stretches nearly 205 miles between the Nebraska towns of Valentine and Norfolk (beginning at Ta-Ha-Zouka Park south of town).
 The rail-trail is mostly surfaced in fine crushed gravel, but horseback riders should stay on the adjacent natural surface only.
 Some short sections are paved.
+The entire trail also includes more than 200 bridges.

 When complete, the trail will continue west another 126 miles to Chadron.
 In 2015, a short portion of this western extension—just over 14 miles, stretches of which have been improved with crushed limestone—opened between Gordon and Rushville.
 The vast trail can now be found in seven counties: Antelope, Brown, Cherry, Holt, Madison, Rock and Sheridan.